DS-100/sp22/syllabus.md

 ### Late Policy

-All assignments are due at 11:59 pm on the due date specified on the syllabus. **Gradescope is where all assignments are submitted.** Extensions are only provided to students with DSP accommodations, or in the case of exceptional circumstances.
-If these conditions apply, please make a private Piazza post to request an extension.
-When posting, please put [EXTENSION REQUEST] in the title, and select the “extension” folder. **Homeworks and labs will not be accepted late.** Gradescope may allow you to make late submissions, but you will later be given a 0.
+All assignments are due at 11:59 pm on the due date specified on the syllabus. **Gradescope is where all assignments are submitted.
+Homeworks and labs will not be accepted late.** Gradescope may allow you to make late submissions, but you will later be given a 0.

+Extensions are only provided to students with DSP accommodations, or in the case of exceptional circumstances.
+If these conditions apply, please ***make a private Piazza post*** to request an extension.
+When posting, please put [EXTENSION REQUEST] in the title, and select the “extension” folder. **Do not email the instructors with extension requests.** If you make a request close to the deadline, we can not guarantee that you will receive a response before the deadline.
+Additionally, simply submitting a request does not guarantee you will receive an extension.
+Even if your work is incomplete, please submit before the deadline so you can receive credit for the work you did complete.

+Note that extension requests will not be granted in cases where a student’s local (DataHub) tests are not passing.
+It is the student’s responsibility to solve such problems in advance of the deadline.

 <!-- - Projects are marked down by 10% per day, **up to two days**.
 After two days, project submissions will not be accepted.
   - Submission times are rounded up to the next day.
 That is, 2 minutes late = 1 day late. -->